CaptainHarryChen/HuntCraft2/README.md

 # UE5 VR Game Project

-A virtual reality game project developed in Unreal Engine 5.5, integrating blockchain technology, zero-knowledge authentication, and AI-driven interactions.
+A virtual reality game project developed in Unreal Engine 5.5, integrating blockchain technology, zero-knowledge DID authentication, and AI-driven interactions.
 The project must be run within Unreal Engine as it is not yet packaged for standalone distribution.

 ![editor](./img/editor.png)